 It is characterized as a potentially fatal emergency and requires immediate hospitalization.
 It is defined as a loss of serious blood with various causes.

 In the case of upper gastrointestinal bleeding, it is derived from a source proximal to the ligament of Treitz.

 Peptic ulcer disease remains the most common cause of High Digestive Hemorrhage.

-In a review of the literature involving more than 10,000 patients with High Digestive Hemorrhage, peptic ulcer was responsible for 27-40% of all bleeding episodes.
+In a literature review involving more than 10,000 patients with High Digestive Hemorrhage, the peptic ulcer was responsible for 27-40% of all bleeding episodes.

-The organism causes the alteration of the mucosal barrier and has a direct inflammatory effect on the gastric and duodenal mucosa, reducing the defenses of the mucosa and increasing the diffusion of acid after loosening the narrow cell junctions.
+The organism causes the alteration of the mucosal barrier.
+It directly affects the gastric and duodenal mucosa, reducing the mucosa defenses and increasing the diffusion of acid after loosening the narrow cell junctions.

 Duodenal ulcers are more common than gastric ulcers, but the incidence of bleeding is identical for both.

 In most cases, bleeding is caused by erosion of an artery at the base of the ulcer.
 In approximately 80% of patients, bleeding from a peptic ulcer stops spontaneously.

 A minority of patients experience recurrent bleeding after endoscopic treatment, and these cases are usually associated with risk factors for rebleeding.

 These factors include age over 60 years, the presence of shock on admission, coagulopathy, active pulsatile bleeding, and the presence of cardiovascular disease.